Corner taken quickly

 2017 – James Milner had a penalty saved as Southampton held us to a dire goalless draw at Anfield.

 1932 - We were obliterated by Bolton Wanderers as they trounced us 8-1 at Burnden Park with Jack Milsom scoring four of his seven goals against the reds, one of five times we have conceded at least eight goals in the League.
-Danny McRorie netted our consolation early in the game as we ended the season on a sour note, finishing tenth.
+Outside-right Danny McRorie netted his sixth and last reds goal early in the game as we ended the season on a sour note, finishing tenth.
 Ex-reds outside-right Dick Edmed was amongst the scorers, having joined the Trotters earlier that month.
 Ray Westwood struck two of his nine goals past us, with Frederick Wilson also on target.

 Obscure new signings

 1899 - Inside-right David Wilson arrived from East Bontas.
 He only made two senior appearances, leaving the club in July 1900.

 1909 - Right-back James Dunlop, brother of left-back Billy, signed for the reds.